mozilla/socialapi-dev/docs/socialAPI.md

 Sidebars can be in a *visible* or *hidden* state.

 * When visible, they will receive a vertical rectangle of screen space in which to render; this rectangle is stable across changes in tab focus and has an independent scrollbar from the scrollbar of tabbed browsing content.
 * When hidden, a sidebar is completely removed from the visual hierarchy.
 The user agent will continue to deliver messages to it, and the sidebar may pre-render its DOM for later display.
-(TODO: Is this right?
-Or should we "suspend" when we minimize?
-If we do, it becomes harder to dynamically display sidebar later; maybe this isn't a problem).

 Sidebar windows will only be instantiated on browser windows that have a full tabbed-browsing interface; windows created with window.open that do not have these interface elements will not have a sidebar.

 When a tab that is rendered directly by the browser without a location bar is selected, the sidebar will automatically be placed into the *hidden* state.
 When the user navigates away from that tab, the sidebar will be made *visible* again.
 These tabs include the Add-ons management page, about:permissions, etc.

-The minimized/maximized/hidden state of the sidebar widget is a per-window setting.
+The minimized/maximized/hidden state of the sidebar widget is will be consistent across all browser windows.
 The most-recently-set state is remembered and used for new windows, and is persisted across browser restarts.

 Messages Sent to Widget
 -----------------------

-XXX Not yet implemented: this section is TBD and may change
+XXX Bug 777177.
+Not yet implemented: this section is TBD and may change

-### `content-hidden`
+### `sidebarHide`

-Sent by the browser when the user hides the sidebar content.
+DOM Event sent by the browser when the user hides the sidebar content.

-### `content-minimized`

-Sent by the browser when the user minimizes the sidebar content.

-TODO: does this fire when the user initiates the minimize or after animation? if the former, maybe provide a way to read out the expected height when minimized?

-### `content-maximized`
+### `sidebarShow`

-Sent by the browser when the user maximizes the sidebar content.
+DOM Event sent by the browser when the user shows the sidebar content.

 Browser "Panel" Integration
 ---------------------------